Mission Street SoMa Transit Improvements (Formerly Temporary Emergency Transit Lanes)

 Transit Lane Scope: Mission Street SoMa

-In addition to installing the temporary full-time transit lane, the travel lanes were widened to better accommodate the buses.
+In addition to installing the full-time transit lane, the travel lanes were widened to better accommodate the buses.
 The lanes on Mission Street were too narrow to accommodate traffic and buses which has contributed to unsafe street conditions and 225 collisions involving transit in the past five years.

-When the temporary full-time transit lanes were installed, parking and loading zones were adjusted, with parking and loading removed from one side of the street on each block to provide space for buses to move more efficiently and help traffic flow.
+When the full-time transit lanes were installed, parking and loading zones were adjusted, with parking and loading removed from one side of the street on each block to provide space for buses to move more efficiently and help traffic flow.
 One lane of parking and loading was maintained on each block and restored to 24/7 use from the former part-time tow-away.

 - Install temporary 24/7 bus lanes (replaces part-time bus lanes)